ngduc/api-now/README.md

 - /echo route to respond parameters back as json.
 - /file route to serve any file type (including images).
 - /login route (POST) to respond with a dummy JWT token (using jsonwebtoken).
+- /images/random to serve a random image file from a directory.
+- /avatars/random to serve a random avatar image.

 <img src="https://github.com/ngduc/api-now/workflows/Node%20CI/badge.svg" />